Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 Best Float Fishing Lines For Salmon Fishing

-You will need a heavier line for salmon fishing and you want one that comes off the reel easily, one that is buoyant, and one that has been proven by other anglers.
+You will need a heavier line for salmon float fishing, and you want one that comes off the reel easily, one that is buoyant, and one that has been proven by other anglers.

-For salmon fishing with Centerpin reels, I always use 10-pound Raven high viz yellow mainline.
+For salmon fishing with Centerpin reels, I always use 10 or 12 -pound Raven high viz yellow mainline for Great Lakes Salmon in smaller rivers.

-For bigger rivers and huge west coast salmon consider 12 or 14-pound lines.
+For bigger rivers and huge West Coast Salmon, consider 12 or 16-pound lines.

-The other reason I like the Raven mainline is that it is lightweight, it sags less, and it’s buoyant which is very important when float fishing. you can also use the Raven mainline on spinning reels and I have had no problems doing this.
+The other reason I like the Raven mainline is that it is lightweight, it sags less, and it’s buoyant, which is very important when float fishing.

-For spinning reels, I like the 8-pound Sufix Elite Premium Mono in hi viz-yellow.
+For spinning reels, I also like the 10-pound Sufix Elite Premium Mono in hi-viz-yellow.

 The Best Floats For Float Fishing

-Having the right float is very important and it will greatly help improve your presentation.
+Having the right float is very important.
+The right float will help improve your presentation.

-My Favorite floats are the 6-gram Raven FM Balsa Floats for most rivers under 12 feet deep.
+My Favorite floats are the 6 to 10-gram Raven FM Balsa Floats for most rivers under 12 feet deep.

-For bigger rivers that require longer-distance drifts or more weight, you might want to upsize to the 8-gram or 10 gram float.
+For bigger rivers that require longer-distance drifts or more weight, you might want to upsize to the 10-gram or 14 gram float.

-I discuss the best floats for float fishing under all types of river conditions and in all sizes of rivers on my page 5 Best Floats For Float Fishing.
+I discuss the best floats at, 5 Best Floats For Float Fishing.

 Salmon Leader Setup

-An important part of float fishing for salmon is the leader setup that you use and it’s something that many new anglers get wrong.
+The leader setup is something that many new anglers get wrong.

-What is very important is that your leader is strong enough not to break when fighting a large salmon but thin enough that the salmon don’t see the leader and then refuse to eat the bait.
+Your leader must be strong enough not to break when fighting a large salmon, but thin enough that the salmon don’t see the leader and then refuse to eat the bait.

 The leader that I use is made up of two parts and includes:

-• 2 different leader strengths – For the bottom leader I use 0.22 to 0.24mm and for the shot line I use 0.26mm
+- Two different leader strengths – For the bottom leader, I use 0.22 to 0.24mm, and for the shot line, I use 0.26mm

-• Hooks – Gamakatsu Octopus Straight Eye Hook size 8 or the Raven Specimen Hook in sizes 10, 8, and 6.
+- Hooks – Gamakatsu Octopus Straight Eye Hook size eight or the Raven Specimen Hook in sizes 4 to10.
 I switch hook sizes to match my bait size.

-I use what is called a shot line which is made with a fluorocarbon leader and it goes between the mainline from my reel and the leader that my hook is tied to.
+I use what is called a shot line, which is made with a fluorocarbon leader.
+It goes between the mainline from my reel and the leader that my hook is tied to.

 The fluorocarbon leader that I use for the shot line is either:

-There are a number of good baits that you can use when float fishing for salmon but there are only a few that consistently catch fish.
+There are a number of good baits, but there are only a few that consistently catch fish.

 Many anglers will stick with what worked yesterday, last week, or even last year, and they will use nothing but that bait, which can be a big mistake.